 I stopped following the charkra’s after a few weeks.
 My personal growth wasn’t being limited to chakra’s.
 Aside from that, it has brought me to where I am now and that way I learned not to see anything as a failed attempt.
 Every step brought me to where I am now.

 What I have kept on doing is writing diaries and I started sharing those diaries with friends.
 I noticed that, even though all lives are different, a lot of people keep running into the same problems (only manifested differently) and that these problems stem from the same loss.
 A lack of unconditional love, acceptation and forgiving of and for themselves.

 This is the reason I decided to start sharing my diaries openly.
 Or as a good friend of mine said; laying it all out.

 It has been a difficult consideration and a scary decision, but I have also learned to follow my heart.
 From my heart, I would like to show others that there is at least someone else who is imperfect and that no one has to be ashamed for his or her imperfection.

 When we learn to be honest about our imperfections, we create space for personal growth.
 From that personal growth, we learn to hurt ourselves and each other less.

 If we give our self unconditional love, our ego falls away and if that happens, we become creatures of unconditional love for everything.
 We stop wanting it all and we start accepting it all.

 A better world starts with yourself.
 Within yourself.

-I have decided to put all my diaries online, because I think that it’s all about the search within and not about the answers.
+I have decided to share my journey of personal growth, because I think that it’s all about the search within and not about the answers.
 All the answers we search for are already available, but we can’t apply them because we haven’t experienced them.
 I hope my own search for my true self can inspire people, but it will not provide the answer to any personal questions others have.
 All the answers to all personal questions lie within the person themselves and that is where one has to search.